rage/programming-24/data/part-14/4-your-own-game.md

 * The game contains a counter which tells the player how they are doing in the game
 * The source code for the game is divided into functions like in the Sokoban example

-When the game is finished, submit it for peer revies with the following form.
-After this, familiarize yourself with the games of two of your coursemates, give the games a grade you deem appropriate,a dn write a short review of the game.
+When the game is finished, submit it for peer reviews with the following form.
+After this, familiarize yourself with the games of two of your coursemates, give the games a grade you deem appropriate, and write a short review of the game.
 Please take into account both how interesting and playable the game was, and how readable the program code is, when grading and reviewing the games.

 ### Submitting the game